 Futures/Cleared Swap Risk for Separate Accounts.

-Recently-issued guidance from the U.S. Commodity Futures Trading Commission ("CFTC") may adversely affect the treatment, and/or increase the risk exposure, of Separate Accounts under customer agreements with a futures commission merchant ("FCM") (including in respect of futures and cleared derivatives transactions).
+The CFTC has established guidance that may adversely affect the treatment, and/or increase the risk exposure, of Separate Accounts under customer agreements with a futures commission merchant ("FCM") (including in respect of futures and cleared derivatives transactions).
 Pursuant to this guidance, such agreements between an FCM and a Separate Account customer may not preclude the FCM from calling the underlying beneficial owner of the Separate Account for margin or otherwise guarantee the beneficial owner against or limit the beneficial owner's loss.
-For Separate Accounts, this means that an FCM must retain the ability to ultimately look to funds in other accounts of the underlying beneficial owner of the Separate Account held by that FCM, including assets in other accounts of the same beneficial owner managed by PIMCO as well as assets of that beneficial owner managed by other investment managers.
-For purposes of CFTC regulations governing disbursement of margin from clearing house customer accounts, the CFTC has granted time-limited no-action relief that allows an FCM to treat the separate accounts of a beneficial owner (e.g., accounts managed by different investment managers) as accounts of separate legal entities in the ordinary course of business, provided certain conditions are met (e.g., the solvency of the beneficial owner (and its separate accounts) and the absence of more than a one-day failure to meet a margin call or any other event of default).
-However, if the foregoing conditions are not met or the CFTC no-action relief is not extended or replaced by a formal rule, there is a risk that Separate

-Account assets and/or PIMCO's margining practices could be impacted.
-For instance, if another investment manager does not meet a margin call from an FCM in respect of a beneficial owner for which PIMCO manages a Separate Account, the FCM may withhold margin for the Separate Account based on the CFTC's guidance that exposure should be viewed at the beneficial owner (rather than separate account) level.
+For Separate Accounts, this means that an FCM must retain the ability to ultimately call for additional funds from the beneficial owner and to look to funds in other accounts of the same beneficial owner held by that FCM, including assets in other accounts of the same beneficial owner managed by PIMCO as well as assets of that beneficial owner managed by other investment managers.
+For purposes of CFTC regulations governing disbursement of margin from clearing member customer accounts, the CFTC has adopted a new rule that allows an FCM to treat the separate accounts of a beneficial owner cleared by such FCM (e.g., accounts managed by different investment managers or different accounts managed by the same manager) as separate in the ordinary course of business, provided certain conditions are met (e.g., the beneficial owner and its separate accounts are solvent and margin calls are met within the timeframes prescribed by the rule, and an event of default has not occurred).
+However, if the foregoing conditions are not met, there is a risk that Separate Account assets and/or PIMCO's margining practices could be impacted.
+For instance, if another investment manager does not meet a margin call from an FCM in respect of a beneficial owner for which PIMCO manages a Separate Account, the FCM may withhold the return of margin for the Separate Account based on the CFTC's new rule that exposure should be viewed at the beneficial owner (rather than separate account) level.
 These and other regulatory developments may impair the effectiveness, increase exposure risks or raise the costs of a Separate Account's futures and/or cleared derivatives transactions, impede the effective implementation of the Separate Account's futures and/or cleared derivatives strategies, or adversely affect the Separate Account's performance.
 Please see "Derivatives Risk" above and "Government and Regulatory Risk" below.